 After my book, It Happened in Italy: The Untold Story of How the People of Italy Defied the Horrors of the Holocaust, was published in 2009, I was invited to speak around the world on the little-known history of how many individual Italians risked their lives to save Jews during the Holocaust.
 Their actions made a difference.
 Approximately 80% of the Jews in Italy survived because of their actions.
 Approximately 80% of the Jews in occupied Europe were murdered because of their actions - or inaction.
 I sign all my books, "If you are not indifferent, things can be different."

-People who heard these stories of bravery were in awe of the sacrifice of these Italians.
+People who heard these stories of bravery were in awe of the sacrifice of these individual Italians.
 I wanted to know the impact that this knowledge had on their lives.
-This was the seed for the "Be the Difference - Never Again" program.
+This was the seed for the Be the Difference - Never Again program.

-Robbie and I traveled to Poland on January 27, 2015 to attend the 70th Anniversary Commemoration of the Liberation of Auschwitz, the notorious Nazi death camp and heard the words of Jewish survivor, Roman Kent.
-He suggested the addition of an 11th Commandment - "Thou Shall Not Be a Bystander".
+Roman Kent, a survivor, was a keynote speaker.
+He suggested the addition of an 11th Commandment to the 10 Commandments we know, "Thou Shall Not Be a Bystander."
 He asked people to take action, because when we do not, evil wins.

 Elizabeth Bettina Nicolosi, Creator and Founder